-eMedNY-389701 Field by Field Instructions
+eMedNY-389702 Field by Field Instructions

-Field 1 - Ordering Provider Number
+Field 1 - ORDERING PROVIDER NUMBER

-The National Provider Identifier (NPI) of the provider that is ordering the trip/s is entered in this field.
-This number will always be a NPI of a practitioner, not a facility or program.
+The 10-digit National Provider Identifier (NPI), 8-digit MMIS ID, or license number of the provider that is ordering the trip/s is entered in this field.
+This number will always reflect a practitioner, facility or program.